aarchangel64/melange/README.md

 # Melange

 Dashboards.
 Logout Screens.
 Weather Widgets.
+App Launchers.
 Anything your heart so desires.
-Easily create custom GUIs to customise your setup with the power of HTML, CSS, and Javascript!
+Easily create interactive, responsive, animated GUIs to customise your setup with the power of HTML, CSS, and Javascript!

 Melange is program that renders a web page a using the embedded system WebView (WebkitGTK on Linux).
 It uses [Wry](https://github.com/tauri-apps/wry) under the hood.